-In fully-integrated wireless ATE systems, an instrument controller is required to handle all the tasks associated with making everything work together.
-However, when you're programming just a few devices to accomplish a measurement task (for example), a complex and costly controller is usually more than you really need.
-But you do still need a way to control, configure, and run routines using the components, and that's where the simple yet effective Windows-based Lab Brick can help you be successful.
+In a typical wireless ATE systems, an instrument controller often handles all the complex tasks associated with integration and interoperability.
+However, when you're programming just a few devices to accomplish a measurement task, a robust controller is simply overkill.
+But you do still need a way to control, configure, and run routines using the components, and that's where Vaunix's simple yet effective Windows-based Lab Brick software makes setup easy.

-As instruments, rather than components like attenuators and phase shifters, are obviously more complex, and our goal has been to make the Lab Brick instruments easy to use, but very capable.
+As instruments, rather than components like attenuators and phase shifters, are obviously more complex, and our goal has been to make the Lab Brick LSG and LMS Series signal generators easy to use, but very capable.

-The can be configured to linearly sweep through a range of frequencies, and setting this up is simple.
+The signal generators can be configured to linearly sweep through a range of frequencies, and setting this up is simple.
 Enter the start and end frequencies and sweep time.
 You can't make a mistake because minimum start and end frequency limits are specific to the Lab Brick signal generator you're using.
-The sweep time can be set from 1 ms to 1000 s.
+The sweep time can be set from 1 ms to 1000s.